How to Make Beer Soap

 After that disclaimer, now let me share WHY you might want to make beer soap.
 For me, it’s a great marketing hook.
 I often hear at the market – “Wow!
 Look at that!
 Beer soap!”
 Besides that, beer is also supposed to be a great conditioner for your skin.

 Are you ready to get started now?
 First, you will need to prepare the beer and the oils a full day ahead.
-Using your regular soap recipe, start by pouring the beer (use at least a 40% lye solution – do NOT discount the liquid) into a plastic pitcher (do NOT use pyrex or glass) and letting it get flat.
+Using your regular soap recipe, start by pouring the beer (amount should be 40% of the oils – do NOT discount the liquid) into a plastic pitcher (do NOT use pyrex or glass) and letting it get flat.
 Really flat.
 If you have carbon dioxide bubbles, you will have lye bubbles which is really not safe.
-I do this in the morning, so that by evening I can put the pitcher in the refrigerator to get cold overnight.
-I also melt all my solid oils and butters and combine them with the liquid oils in my soap pot.
-Then they can cool down to room temperature overnight.
-You want to do everything you can to slow down saponification.
+Once the beer is flat, I recommend boiling it to remove the alcohol, then cool it down in the refrigerator overnight.

 The next day you can make soap.
-Here is my flat beer in the plastic pitcher just waiting for the lye to be added:
+Here is my flat, non-alcoholic beer in the plastic pitcher just waiting for the lye to be added:

 Now I add my lye EVER SO SLOWLY into the beer.
 Notice that I am wearing rubber gloves.
 Always wear your safety gear!!